 Which cells do we include?

-At the moment, we include two commercially relevant technologies – traditional Li-ion chemistry (with graphite-, silicon-, and carbon-based anodes) and novel Li-metal chemistry (with lithium-metal anode).
+At the moment, we include two commercially relevant technologies – traditional Li-ion chemistry (with graphite-, silicon-, and carbon-based anodes) and novel Li-metal chemistry (with lithium-metal anode or anode-free architecture).
 We include cells that:

 - are reported in recognized peer-reviewed journals or disclosed by credible research institutions,